joereddington/joereddington.github.io/_posts/2018-06-28-Saving-Keystokes,-Baby-Advice.markdown

 ## In response to ‘books for my partner who is going to be a father’
 Almost all the books directly aimed at fathers are complete wastes of paper and are more written for comedy than anything else.
 Reading ‘What to expect when you are expecting’ was good, and in general ‘Reading the same books as the mother because then you share a frame of reference’ is a good plan.

 I got more about parenting from Freakonomics (including names actually) than I have from any other book.
 In general I found that most books about ‘evidence based parenting’ weren’t anything like as useful as ‘normal’ pop-science books that happened to use parenting as an example for a chapter.
-I also got a lot of value out of this one, but it’s long term.

 Totally honestly – the best thing an expectant father can probably read is a big stack of ‘dealing with your emotions’ books, along with another big pile of books on sexism and gender roles.
 The practical STUFF – nappies and washing and the rest of it, is all trivial, particularly for people like us who naturally think in terms of processes – the books are for later.